maxbechtold/golden-master/README.md

 # golden-master
-A harness for writing Golden Master tests in Java
+A harness for writing [Golden Master tests](https://dzone.com/articles/testing-legacy-code-golden) in Java

+## Requirements
+Java 8

 ## How to use (preliminary explanation)

+You basically implement a [JUnit 5 templated test](http://junit.org/junit5/docs/current/user-guide/#writing-tests-test-templates) like so:

 ```java
 @BeforeEach
 void setUp(File outputFile, Integer index) throws Exception {